drhirn/fhem-rhasspy/README.md

 ### Attribute genericDeviceType

-**Work in progress - you are strongly encouraged to test this new feature!**

-When activated (default is on), RHASSPY will try to determine mapping (and other) information from the attributes already present (if devices match devspec).
+If `useGenericAttrs` in the DEF is set to "1" (which is the default), RHASSPY will try to determine mapping (and other) information from the attributes already present (if devices match devspec).
 Currently the following subset of _genericDeviceType_ is supported:

 * switch
 * light
 * thermostat
+* thermometer
 * blind
 * media

-* thermometer
+When using _genericDeviceType_, collected information about the device are for example:
+* the name (NAME or alias)
+* the ROOM or GROUP the device is in
+* how to GET information from the device
+* how to SET state/values

+This is the easiest way to get devices to work with RHASSPY.
+In some cases it may happen that _gDT_ delivers to less or not suitable information for this particual device.
+Then it's possible to overwrite this with the following RHASSPY specific device attributes.

 ### Attribute *rhasspyName*
 The content of this attribute is the name you want to call this device (e.g. *bulb*).
 It's possible to use multiple names for the same device by separating them with comma.\